University open days are the best opportunity to see what your life as a student will be like.

 What to expect during a university virtual open day:

 For example, the University of Oxford has virtual tours available of many of the colleges.
 Through the virtual tours of the colleges, you can check out the accommodation, dining hall, gardens and other notable features of that particular college or building.
-You can have a look for yourself by following the link here.

-General tips and questions you should ask at virtual university open days
+Questions to ask at virtual university open days

 Unlike your UCAS options, you aren’t limited when it comes to open days.
 With over 100 universities to choose from in the UK, you aren’t going to be able to visit them all.
 You need to shortlist which universities offer your course, have achievable entry requirements and are located somewhere you wouldn’t mind living.
 We’d recommend shortlisting 10-15 universities for virtual open days.
 As you don’t actually have to travel down, you can widen your net and see more universities than you normally could!